Technologicat/unpythonic/macro_extras/README.md

  - Unlike **exceptions**, which only perform escapes, ``call_cc[]`` allows to jump back at an arbitrary time later, also after the dynamic extent of the original function where the ``call_cc[]`` appears.
 Escape continuations are a special case of continuations, so exceptions can be built on top of ``call/cc``.
    - [As explained in detail by Matthew Might](http://matt.might.net/articles/implementing-exceptions/), exceptions are fundamentally based on (escape) continuations; the *"unwinding the call stack"* mental image is ["not even wrong"](https://en.wikiquote.org/wiki/Wolfgang_Pauli).

+So if all you want is generators or exceptions (or even resumable exceptions a.k.a. [conditions](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html)), then a general ``call/cc`` mechanism is not needed.
+The point of ``call/cc`` is to provide the ability to *resume more than once* from *the same*, already executed point in the program.
+In other words, ``call/cc`` is a general mechanism for bookmarking the control state.

+However, its usability leaves much to be desired.
+This has been noted e.g. in [Oleg Kiselyov: An argument against call/cc](http://okmij.org/ftp/continuations/against-callcc.html) and [John Shutt: Guarded continuations](http://fexpr.blogspot.com/2012/01/guarded-continuations.html).
+For example, Shutt writes:

+*The traditional Scheme device for acquiring a first-class continuation object is **call/cc**, which calls a procedure and passes to that procedure the continuation to which that call would normally return.
+Frankly, this was always a very clumsy way to work with continuations; one might almost suspect it was devised as an "esoteric programming language" feature, akin to INTERCAL's COME FROM statement.*

 #### ``call_cc`` API reference

 To keep things relatively straightforward, our ``call_cc[]`` is only allowed to appear **at the top level** of: